mathrick/mood-emacs/README.md

 Intro
 =====

-This is Mood, a modular Emacs config that isn't Doom.
+This is Mood, a modular Emacs config inspired by Doom.

 I wrote Mood after I tried (and ultimately failed) to use my [previous config](https://github.com/mathrick/emacs-config) with [Doom